-We were unanimous in their admiration for Sam’s submission, which shows a real understanding of the complexities of redistricting.
+We were unanimous in our admiration for Sam’s submission, which shows a real understanding of the complexities of redistricting.
 His all-around metrics were excellent.
 He only split 33 counties, and we thought his map was clean and fair.
 Sam reached out not only to his map endorser but also to his classmates, asking them what value they thought most important in legislative mapping.
 He also dug into the data to smooth out his map’s rough edges and looked at the maps of previous winners to benchmark his own.
 He kept a strong focus on geography and in his personal statement discussed looking at census tract data, as well.

 When I first heard about this competition, I thought that it was a perfect way for me to use my geography and political knowledge for a good cause.
 I have often thought that politics is too divisive and polarized, so I thought that a good way to promote compromise among lawmakers would be to create competitive districts.
 With that said, I have also thought that districts are too confusing and should have geographically sound borders.